 Management did not have sufficient processes and controls in place to properly validate the reasonableness of the methodology, assumptions, and underlying data used to support the estimate of the remaining obligated amounts for UTF COVID-19 programs.
-This resulted in management's inability to properly support the completeness, existence, and accuracy of the \$7.5 billion in remaining obligations reflected in the Unobligated balance from prior year authority, net, reported in the combined statement of budgetary resources for the fiscal year ended September 30, 2023, and the related information in notes 18.A, 18.C, 18.D, 18.E, and 25.
+This resulted in management's inability to properly support the completeness, existence, and accuracy of the \$7.0 billion in remaining obligations reflected in the Unobligated balance from prior year authority, net, reported in the combined statement of budgetary resources for the fiscal year ended September 30, 2024, and the related information in notes 18.A, 18.C, 18.D, 18.E, and 25.

-UTF COVID-19 Benefit Overpayment Accounts Receivables
+UTF COVID-19 Benefit Overpayment Accounts Receivables and Related Allowances

-Consistent with FY 2022, management developed an estimate for the UTF benefit overpayments accounts receivable related to the UI pandemic programs for those State Workforce Agencies (SWAs) that had not reported any benefit overpayment receivables to DOL.
+Management developed an estimate for the UTF benefit overpayment accounts receivable related to the UI pandemic programs for those SWAs that had not reported any benefit overpayment receivables to DOL.
 However, management did not have sufficient processes and controls in place to validate the relevance and reliability of the data and assumptions used in developing the estimate, such as the assumption related to the ratio of benefit overpayments accounts receivable to total benefit payments applied to those states who had not reported, or potentially underreported, its benefit overpayment receivables.
-This resulted in management's inability to properly support the completeness, existence, and accuracy of accounts receivable, net, reported in the consolidated balance sheet as of September 30, 2023, and the related information disclosed in notes 4, 15, 19, 21, and 25.